 Peer support at the University is made up of two schemes:

 Peer mentoring is available for new first year undergraduate students and foundation year students.

 Peer mentoring welcome event

+At the beginning of the acdemic year we run a series of peer mentoring welcome events.
 At our welcome events, you’ll be able to meet with your peer mentor and other first year students whilst taking part in some engaging activities.

 The welcome events will take place within the first 3 weeks of term.
 Once you've been allocated a mentor they will tell you more about the events and how to access them.